 Georgia Subtractions from Income

 If you have income that is taxable by the Federal Government but not taxable to Georgia, you must adjust your Federal Adjusted Gross Income.
-The following are list of additional deductions allowed by the State of Georgia.
+The following is a list of additional deductions allowed by the State of Georgia.

 - Other State Tax Refunds included on your Federal Return: Income tax refunds from states other than Georgia included in Federal adjusted gross income.
 Note: Do not subtract Georgia income tax refunds.